Cacti/documentation/Install-Under-CentOS_LAMP.md

 The choice between MySQL server and MariaDB is normally down to the OS maintainers if you use one of the predefined LAMP setup installations.
-If you are deciding between these yourself, you should research this via your favourite search engine.
+If you are deciding between these yourself, you should research this via your favorite search engine.

-Whilst MySQL is the original open source sql database server created in 1995 which is now owned by Oracle, MariaDB is designed as a drop-in replacement by some of the original MySQL developers / owners.
+Whilst MySQL is the original open source SQL database server created in 1995 which is now owned by Oracle, MariaDB is designed as a drop-in replacement by some of the original MySQL developers / owners.
 This will likely continue to be a drop-in alternative until there is a major divergence that can not be